 It is not necessary to keep the winks in a Bristol perfectly together; it can be sufficient if the upper wink captures the target while still retaining control of the lower wink.
 Note that in this example the pile started to move irrevocably during the shot; if this movement had been significant or the movement of the squidger had taken longer (remembering that this is a slow-motion video), the shot would have been illegal.

 So long as the distance of the shot is not too large, it can be easier to control the movement of the winks by playing out of line; this can increase the effective amount of overlap of the winks being played, although they will separate slightly during the shot.
 Winks in contact will often separate less than one might expect.
-An alternative for very short shots is to play the upper wink across (pressing on the area of it which is over a mat) without moving the lower wink at all, forming a bridge.
+An alternative for very short shots is to play the upper wink across (pressing on the area of it which is over a mat) without moving the lower wink at all, forming a bridge; the wider the spread of winks the harder it is to do this accurately (there is typically less feel than when playing a flat wink off the mat), and this becomes especially difficult when the target is not flat).
 A Bristol, while making the upper wink harder to control, has the advantage that the lower wink is likely to move in the correct direction, reducing the accuracy required in the final position of the upper wink.

 If a pile of winks needs to be moved at right angles to its line, the best approach is to use a large squidger and to try to play them evenly — this is less reliable than a true Bristol, and is generally not safe for great distances.